 Deep learning brain segmentation

-Tools used: Python, PyTorch, NumPy, and OpenCV.
+Tools used: Python, PyTorch, OpenCV.